Fantom-Factory/afPillow/readme.md

 The [PageMeta](http://repo.status302.com/doc/afPillow/PageMeta.html) class holds information about the Pillow Page currently being rendered.
 Obviously, using `PageMeta` in a page class, returns information about itself!
 Which is quite handy.

-Arguably the most useful method is `pageUri()` which returns a URI that can be used, by a client, to render the page complete with the current page context.
+Arguably the most useful method is `pageUrl()` which returns a URI that can be used, by a client, to render the page complete with the current page context.
 You can create new PageMeta instances with different page contexts by using the `withContext()` method.
 Using our example again:

 ```
 @Page